vizkidd/R-COMPLETE/README.md

 <a name="blast_options"/>

-#### QuickBLAST Options :
+#### QuickBLAST Options
-    Same as BLAST but only the BLAST options and not the INPUT, OUTPUT, Sequence specifications.
+    Same as BLAST but DB & OUTPUT Format are not available.
 List of available options can be checked with `COMPLETE::GetAvailableBLASTOptions()`.
-Inputs and Outputs are provided as parameters and sequence specification can be provided during QuickBLAST object creation with `COMPLETE::GetQuickBLASTInstance()`.
+Inputs and Outputs are provided as parameters and sequence specification(strand, sequence type) can be provided during QuickBLAST object creation with `COMPLETE::GetQuickBLASTInstance()` (or use the BLAST2*() functions in R).
 Enums used by QuickBLAST in C++ are not exposed in R and only integers are used, check `COMPLETE::GetQuickBLASTEnums()`.

 <a name="flow"/>

-### FLOW :
+### FLOW

 <a name="fun1"/>